 Despite the fanboy's cries, each version is definitely worth playing.
 The DOS version was put into production first, and it being the least favourable of the three does not make it a bad game.
 The quality of the work shows for itself.
 The sprite work is detailed with some nice animation giving them life in the interestingly designed levels make it more than a simple Doom clone.
 The Saturn version has gone down in history, if only for the Death Tank mini-game.
 Under the surface, it's also a revolutionary adventure way ahead of its time.
 The PlayStation version is very similar in game-play to the Saturn's but with some minor alterations to the levels making it different enough to be its own game.
-It's an almost perfectly emulated performance on PC is also far better than that of the Saturn, which I've yet to adequately get running in such a way that I can share.
+It's playable on PC thanks to a near-perfect emulation performance makes it a far better than that of the Saturn, which I've yet to adequately get running in such a way that I can share.
 (EDIT: since writing this review, Saturn emulation has turned a corner.
 I've now included in the console version below.)

 There's a lot of fun to be had with this trilogy of games, each different in their own way.
 I highly recommend the PlayStation version over the DOS one, but both are very much worth your time.

 To download the games, follow the links below.
 This custom installer exclusive to The Collection Chamber uses DOSBox to bring the PC game to modern systems.
 Manual included.
 Tested on Windows 7 & Windows 10.

 File Size: 85 Mb.
 Install Size: 178 Mb.
 Need help?
 Consult the Collection Chamber FAQ